Common lower limb acute injuries in kicking sports

 Hamstring strains are common within kicking sports due to the kicking mechanism itself.
-When bringing the leg back in preparation to kick the ball, the hamstrings work hard by contracting and shortening in length at both the hip and the knee.
+When bringing the leg back in preparation to kick the ball, the hamstrings work hard by contracting and shortening in length at the hip and the knee.
 The leg is then rapidly accelerated forward, taking the shortened hamstrings into a lengthened position.
 This can damage the hamstring in two possible ways.
 The first can be through the lengthening, or over-stretching of the muscle.
-The second is through the speed in which this dynamic change of position occurs, particularly when trying to decelerate the leg.
+The second is through the speed in which this dynamic change of position occurs.
+This happens particularly when trying to decelerate the leg.

 Some signs and symptoms of hamstring strains may present through a sudden popping or snapping sensation at the back of the leg.
 This may precede other factors such as pain, swelling and even bruising of the back of the leg.
 Hamstring strains may also present through pain around the buttock area, particularly when stretched, sitting and even standing up.

 This occurs with damage to the adductor muscle group, and more commonly the adductor longus muscle.
 As well as helping with hip flexion, an important part of any kicking motion, the adductor muscles can bring the leg closer to the mid-line of the body (adduction).
 This is of particular interest in kicking sports where athletes appear to kick around corners, like a banana kick in AFL, or a squaring ball in soccer.